michaeljhkim/MichaelKim.Hello/README.md

 ## 🚀 Features

-- ✅ Data-scrapped personal github in order to automate project showcase.
+- ✅ Data-scraped personal github in order to automate project showcase.
 - ✅ Data stored and managed on a Postgresql database (via Supabase).
 - ✅ Frontend displays fetched backend data.
 - ✅ Hosted on Microsoft Azure.